Exploiting locality in high-dimensional factorial hidden Markov models: Numerical results

-We used the model from Section \ref{subsec:model_spec} to analyze passenger flow on the London Underground.
 Transport For London, the operator of the London Underground, has made publicly available \virg{tap} data, consisting of a 5\% sample of all Oyster card journeys in a week during November 2009 \citep{oyster}.
 The data consist of the locations and times of entry to and exit from the transport network for each trip.

 Similar Transport for London data have be analyzed by \cite{silva2015predicting}, who developed models of numbers of trips between pairs of stations in the Underground network in order to quantify the effects of shocks such as line and station closures, and to predict traffic volumes.
 The modelling approach described by \cite{silva2015predicting}(Supporting Information) is very sophisticated, including several components such as regression of the numbers of passengers entering stations onto time, a cascade of nonparametric binomial models for the numbers of passengers inside the transport system who entered at each station and a Bayesian probabilistic flow model.
 One of many attractive features of this approach is that it avoids the computational cost of network tomography models for traffic data \citep{guimera2005worldwide,colizza2006role,newman2011structure} which is prohibitive in the context of large transport systems due to the exponential growth of problem size in the number of network links.
 Similar computational difficulties are encountered with some dynamic Bayesian network models of flow on transport networks.
 For example, \cite{hofleitner2012learning} propose a dynamic mixture model for travel times where the mixture component represents a time-varying congestion state associated with each link in the transport network.
 In principle, inference in this model can be performed using a particle filter, but as noted by \cite{woodard2017predicting}, due to high-dimensionality the cost of doing so accurately (with respect to Monte Carlo error) is very demanding.